Chapter 1. Understanding authentication

 These are special system users associated with projects; some are created automatically when the project is first created, while project administrators can create more for the purpose of defining access to the contents of each project.
 Service accounts are represented with the

-Each user must authenticate in some way to access OpenShift Container Platform.
+Each user must authenticate in some way in order to access OpenShift Container Platform.
 API requests with no authentication or invalid authentication are authenticated as requests by the

 anonymous system user.
-After authenticated, policy determines what the user is authorized to do.
+Once authenticated, policy determines what the user is authorized to do.

 A user can be assigned to one or more groups, each of which represent a certain set of users.
 Groups are useful when managing authorization policies to grant permissions to multiple users at once, for example allowing access to objects within a project, versus granting them to users individually.